d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

 2.3 Perfect integration with org-mode ─────────────────────────────────────

-  The code snippet embedded in org file will automatically be detected and *correct* comment syntax will be used!
+  The code snippet embedded in org file is automatically detected and *correct* comment syntax will be used!

 3 Install
 ═════════

-  evil-nerd-commenter is already uploaded to <http://melpa.org>.
+  This package is already uploaded to <http://melpa.org>.
 The best way to install is Emacs package manager.

 4 Setup